kenballus/cs50-sp-public/assignments/01_libcs50/assignment.md

     - See `man 3 strncpy` for the expected behavior of this function.
 - `long cs50_strtol(char const *nptr, char const **endptr, int base)`
     - See `man 3 strtol` for the expected behavior of this function.
-    - You do't need to correctly handle integer overflow/underflow.
+    - You don't need to correctly handle integer overflow/underflow.
 - `int cs50_close(int fd)`
     - See `man 2 close` for the expected behavior of this function.
 - `void cs50_exit(int status)`